- Military Basics

 - Accessing Thrive, a parenting-education program developed by the Defense Department in partnership with the Clearinghouse for Military Family Readiness at Penn State.
 The program’s free, interactive resources promote positive parenting, stress management and healthy lifestyle practices for children from birth to 18.
 Supplemental modules, including content for exceptional families, grandparents as caregivers, mental health and wellness, and more, are added regularly.

 Parenthood is like any other job – there’s a lot of learning at first, and the more guidance you get, the more confident you feel in carrying out your duties.
-The New Parent Support Program provides that extra help in launching you into parenthood so that you can enjoy your child and relax in your role as mom or dad.
+The New Parent Support Program provides that extra help in launching you into parenthood so that you can enjoy your child and relax in your role as a parent.